Aliases for CRTAM Gene

 CRTAM (Cytotoxic And Regulatory T Cell Molecule) is a Protein Coding gene.
-Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding.
 An important paralog of this gene is CADM2.

 UniProtKB/Swiss-Prot Summary for CRTAM Gene